 When we started this project in 2005, it was very low-key.
 We’d receive three or four plates and pull proofs and then send the plates to London to be steel-faced.
 That got too laborious (and there was an incident when a plate went missing in the post) so we installed a steel-facing machine in South Africa.
 Because we had this March deadline (coinciding with the retrospective and opera), the pace picked up and Jillian and William developed a rhythm of working together to finish on time.

 We’ve come a long way from when this gallery was a print shop ten years ago, with a press operated by Randy Heminghaus, and we had a rather casual way of working.

 DR: How many sets will be kept intact?

 DK: I am reserving 10 sets in the hopes that museums will acquire them.
 Curators need to understand the importance of his prints.
 William’s work is so cerebral, and these can be an interesting support in understanding his animated films, theatre etc.

 DR: What do you think your contribution has been to the understanding of Kentridge’s work?

 DK: Prints are all about the popularization of knowledge.
 The dissemination of prints allowed art audiences outside of South Africa to get to know Kentridge’s work long before he had an international following and a big gallery.
 Prints have first and foremost allowed communication at all levels in society and I hope this is especially true with these prints.

 Click to read the interview in full.

-Since collaborating on the Nose series, David Krut Workshop and William Kentridge have combined creative efforts on the Universal Archive project and have recently embarked on a new collaboration involving large woodblocks with images selected from the 550m frieze in Rome, Triumphs and Laments, which detail Italy’s culture and history.
+Since collaborating on the Nose series, David Krut Workshop and William Kentridge have combined creative efforts on the Universal Archive project and embarked on a collaboration involving large woodblocks with images selected from the 550m frieze in Rome, Triumphs and Laments, which detail Italy’s culture and history.